6 Areas Where Appraisal Automation Increases Lenders' Margins

 3. Appraisal Order Allocation

-Finding an appraiser and scheduling an appraisal simply takes too long.
+Finding a real estate appraiser and scheduling an appraisal simply takes too long.
 STRATMOR research showed that it takes an average of seven days from the time a lender realizes they need an appraisal to when the inspection date is locked in.
 With Reggora, this process can be automated by using custom automation to order based on a lender’s requirements, ensuring that lenders are paired with the right appraiser at the right time.

 Generally speaking, the right technology should automate and speed up many parts of the appraisal process, but getting an appraisal ordered is an especially costly slowdown for lenders.
 By removing unnecessary manual touchpoints from the order management process, lenders reduce the time spent actively managing orders by 33%, a $44 reduced cost per loan.